 What is chamomile tea?

-Chamomile is a herb that produces small, daisy-like flowers which are then dried and steeped in water to make chamomile tea.
+Chamomile is a herb that produces small, daisy-like flowers that are then dried and steeped in water to make chamomile tea.

-There are several different types of chamomile herb, but only those that are from the Roman, German or Egyptian varities are used for the tea.
+There are several different types of chamomile herb, but only those from the Roman, German or Egyptian varieties are used for the tea.

 What is the history of chamomile tea?

-What are the health benefits of chamomile tea?
+What are the 4 main health benefits of chamomile tea?

 Some research has suggested that chamomile may be beneficial to those struggling with mild anxiety, although more research is needed in this area.